 7. Also leave important passwords with a trusted family member or friend so they can help out if necessary.

-8. Take photos of airline tickets etc so you have an accessible copy on your phone.
+8. Take photos of airline tickets, booking reference numbers etc. so you have an accessible copy on your phone.

 10. Ensure you’ve got out-of-country travel insurance.
 Read the fine print and ask questions.
 Often simply changing the dosage of a drug will negate some aspects of the insurance.
 And pre-existing conditions may not be covered.